Close-up photo of Beenash Jafri smiling into the camera. She is wearing a collared shirt and has short dark curly hair.

 Bio

 Beenash Jafri is an assistant professor of Gender, Sexuality and Women’s Studies at UC Davis.
 Her work engages longstanding debates on relationality and coalition across feminist and queer, Indigenous and critical ethnic studies.
 Most recently, its focus has been directed towards investigating Asian diasporic relationships to settler colonialism and Indigeneity through film and media.
 Her book, Settler Attachments and Asian Diasporic Film (University of Minnesota Press, 2025) is an interdisciplinary study of how and why Asian diasporas remain stubbornly attached to settler colonial ideals despite experiences of colonization, racism, and displacement.
-It is the first book to think about the problems and perils of Asian-Indigenous relationality through film and visual media.
-Conversely, it also calls for film studies scholars to approach their objects differently: to prioritize the relational examination of race and Indigeneity.
-She is the co-editor of Cultural Studies in the Interregnum (under contract with Temple University Press), and of Amerasia's forthcoming special issue on Asian Settler Colonial Critique.
+The book examines the problems and perils of Asian-Indigenous relationality through film and visual media, while also calling for film studies scholars to approach their objects differently: to prioritize the relational examination of race and Indigeneity.
+She is the co-editor of Cultural Studies in the Interregnum (Temple University Press, 2025), and of Amerasia's forthcoming special issue on Asian Settler Colonial Critique.